 Once the potatoes are clean, use a potato peeler to remove the skin.
 Hold the potato firmly in one hand and the peeler in the other, then glide the peeler along the surface of the potato, removing a thin layer of skin as you go.
 Take care to remove only the skin and not too much of the flesh.

-See also How long to cook scones in air fryer
+See also How to cook veal chops in a frying pan

 Peeling the potatoes will ensure a smooth and uniform texture in your hash browns.
 It will also remove any blemishes or imperfections, resulting in a more visually appealing dish.